ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Actions.rst

       /turtlesim

 This tells us what we learned earlier from running ``ros2 node info`` on each node:
-``/turtle1/rotate_absolute`` is an action client for the ``/teleop_turtle`` node, and an action server for the ``/turtlesim`` node.
+The ``/teleop_turtle`` node has an action client and the ``/turtlesim`` node has an action server for the ``/turtle1/rotate_absolute`` action.

 6 ros2 action show
 ^^^^^^^^^^^^^^^^^^

-One more piece of information you will need before executing an action goal yourself is the structure of the action type.
+One more piece of information you will need before sending or executing an action goal yourself is the structure of the action type.

 Recall that you identified ``/turtle1/rotate_absolute``’s type when running the command ``ros2 action list -t``.
 Enter the following command with the action type in your terminal: